rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 ## 3. Structured Concurrency

-Now that we understood the concerns with what we called plain-old concurrency, let's step back to the sequential solution for a moment:
+Now that we understood the concerns with what we called plain-old concurrency let's step back to the sequential solution for a moment:

 ```java
 @Override